What are transaction costs?

 The transaction costs for each of our investment funds are as follows…

-- Projected pension pot values are shown in today’s terms, and don’t need to be reduced further for the effect of future inflation.
+- Projected pension pot values are shown in today’s terms, and do not need to be reduced further for the effect of future inflation.

 - Values are estimates and not guaranteed.

-- Inflation is assumed to be 2.5% each year.
+- Inflation is assumed to be 2.5% per year.